Picovoice/wake-word-benchmark/README.md

 ### Prerequisites

 The benchmark has been developed on Ubuntu 16.04 with Python 3.5.
-It should be possible to run it on a Mac machine or different distributions of Linux but has not been tested.
 Clone the repository using

 ```bash
 git clone --recurse-submodules git@github.com:Picovoice/wakeword-benchmark.git